 84% of professionals in leadership roles agree that live events (including networking events) are critical to the success of their companies.

-Given how important they are, they deserve some extra consideration.
-Don’t write off upcoming events as just another matter of course!
+Given their importance, they deserve some extra consideration.
+Don't write off upcoming events as another matter, of course!

 The world of networking events is changing, and yours should be changing with it!😉

 Why Business as Usual Won't Cut It